 Termux Commands for Package Management

-Here are few termux commands which can be used for package management:
+Here are a few termux commands which can be used for package management:

 pkg search command allows you to search packages for Termux and install them later.

-pkg install command used to install various packages.
+pkg install command is used to install various packages.

 pkg autoclean is used to erase the outdated packages cache.